moonwave99/playa/site/data/blog/how-playa-stores-data.md

   - ...
 ```

 Not bad, but I wasn't storing any track metadata, as I extracted it from the music files everytime I loaded a playlist.
-For long playlists, the lag was noticeable: this convinced me to store such information in a database.
+For long playlists, the lag was noticeable: this convinced me to cache this information in a database.

 I tried to use [SQLite][sqlite], but I had many issues bundling it inside the Electron app.
 Before starting to write code that I could not commit to ship, I looked for alternatives.
-LevelDB seemed a good choice, as it is embedded in browsers.
+[LevelDB][leveldb] seemed a good choice, as it is embedded in browsers.
 [PouchDB][pouchdb] seemed the stablest wrapper that allowed:

 1. to access the database from a **specific path** (good for separating dev/prod/test environment);
 2. to perform an [indexed search][pouchdb-find].

-On the downsides I must mention that the API is inconsistent at times (`rev` vs. `_rev`, `id` vs. `_id`, I am looking at you two), and some operations that are trivial in the relational world, are a bit more cumbersome in the NoSQL wildness (e.g. auto-incrementing the primary key, pagination).
+On the downsides I must mention that the API is inconsistent at times (`rev` vs. `_rev`, `id` vs. `_id`, I am looking at you two), and some operations that are trivial in the relational world, are a bit more cumbersome in the NoSQL wildness (e.g. auto-incrementing the primary key or pagination).

 ## Data schema